Timeline of the COVID-19 pandemic in Quebec: January

-January 4 — The mandatory self-isolation period after COVID-19 infection goes down from 10 days to five days for fully vaccinated people.
+January 4 – The mandatory self-isolation period after COVID-19 infection goes down from 10 days to five days for fully vaccinated people.
 The same day, PCR testing for COVID-19 becomes restricted to only certain high-risk groups, including healthcare workers, patients in hospital, and Indigenous communities.

-January 6 — Minister Dubé announces that the vaccine passport will apply to provincial alcohol and cannabis stores, and other non-essential services as of January 18.
+January 6 – Minister Dubé announces that the vaccine passport will apply to provincial alcohol and cannabis stores, and other non-essential services as of January 18.
 Additionally, he confirms that once third doses become widely available, the vaccine passport will only be valid for people who have received a third dose.

-January 10 — The National Director of Public Health, Dr. Horacio Arruda, resigns after nearly two years of managing the pandemic, and is replaced in the interim by Dr. Luc Boileau.
+January 10 – The National Director of Public Health, Dr. Horacio Arruda, resigns after nearly two years of managing the pandemic, and is replaced in the interim by Dr. Luc Boileau.

-January 11 — Premier Legault announces plans to require those who have not received at least one vaccine dose to pay an annual contribution santé ("health contribution", also referred to in English-language media as a "health tax").
+January 11 – Premier Legault announces plans to require those who have not received at least one vaccine dose to pay an annual contribution santé ("health contribution", also referred to in English-language media as a "health tax").

-January 13 — Only two weeks after it came into effect, Premier Legault announces that the curfew will be lifted on January 17, 2022, the same day that primary and secondary schools will reopen for in-person classes with mandatory masking.
+January 13 – Only two weeks after it came into effect, Premier Legault announces that the curfew will be lifted on January 17, 2022, the same day that primary and secondary schools will reopen for in-person classes with mandatory masking.
 Additionally, as of January 23, 2022, stores will be able to open again on Sundays.
-On January 24, the vaccine passport will start applying to big-box stores with a surface area of more than 1,500 m2.
+On January 24, the vaccine passport will start applying to big-box stores with a surface area of more than 1,500 m2 (16,000 sq. ft.).
 Addressing the controversy around his proposal to charge unvaccinated residents an annual "tax", the Premier emphasizes that there will be a debate on the proposal in the Assemblée Nationale.
 Legault also reveals that his government has ordered 70 million rapid tests from a Quebec-based company, some of which will be produced in Montreal, and that they will soon begin distributing them to students.